Bear River Massacre

 Erected by Idaho Department of Transportation.
 (Marker Number 216.)

-Marker series.
-This marker is included in the Idaho State Historical Society, and the National Historic Landmarks marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers • Wars, US Indian.
+In addition, it is included in the Idaho State Historical Society, and the National Historic Landmarks series lists.

 Location.
 42° 8.452′ N, 111° 54.672′ W. Marker is near Preston, Idaho, in Franklin County.
-Marker is on Highway 91 (U.S. 91) just south of Hot Spring Road, on the right when traveling north.
+Marker is on U.S. 91 just south of Hot Spring Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Preston ID 83263, United States of America.
 Touch for directions.

 Also see . . .
-Bear River Massacre - Utah History to Go.
-(Submitted on August 8, 2011, by Bill Pfingsten of Bel Air, Maryland.)
+Bear River Massacre.
+Utah History to Go entry (Submitted on August 8, 2011, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page was last revised on July 19, 2017.
-This page originally submitted on July 10, 2011, by Vincent Cascio of Logan, Utah.
-This page has been viewed 1,355 times since then and 78 times this year.
+This page was last revised on January 29, 2021.
+It was originally submitted on July 10, 2011, by Vincent Cascio of Logan, Utah.
+This page has been viewed 1,559 times since then and 40 times this year.
+Last updated on January 29, 2021, by Pete Skillman of Port Deposit, Maryland.
 Photos: 1. submitted on July 10, 2011, by Vincent Cascio of Logan, Utah.
 2. submitted on July 17, 2017, by Barry Swackhamer of Brentwood, California.
-3, 4. submitted on July 10, 2011, by Vincent Cascio of Logan, Utah. • Bill Pfingsten was the editor who published this page.
+3, 4. submitted on July 10, 2011, by Vincent Cascio of Logan, Utah.
+5. submitted on October 21, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.